Percentages, Fractions, and Ratios Explained

 1/10 0.1 10% 1:10

 To go from fraction to percentage: divide, then multiply by 100.
 To go from percentage to fraction: put the percentage over 100 and simplify.
-To go from ratio to fraction: the first number becomes the numerator; the sum of all parts becomes the denominator.
-A 2:3 ratio means 2/(2+3) = 2/5 for the first quantity.
+To go from ratio to fraction: the first number becomes the numerator and the sum of all parts becomes the denominator.

 Real-world applications

-Cooking.
-A recipe for 4 servings uses a 2:1 ratio of broth to rice (2 cups broth, 1 cup rice).
+In cooking, ratios control proportions.
+A recipe calls for broth and rice in a 2:1 ratio.
+For 4 servings, that is 2 cups broth and 1 cup rice.
 For 8 servings, double both: 4 cups broth, 2 cups rice.

 Related Calculators